rickmurdock/notes/ReactJS/SinglePageApplications.md

 Think of a React app as a larger component made up of smaller 'smart' components.
 These components hold the logic needed to process data.
 Each 'smart' component is made up of even smaller 'simple' components.
 These 'simple' components are presentational components, responsible for rendering the 'smart' components' data.
-Each component is responsible for one thing, only.
-This is known as the Single Responsibility Principle..
+Each component is responsible for *one thing*, only.
+This is known as the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 Using small components creates separation of concerns and maximizes code reuse.
 This also generates modular testable code.

 #### Component Basic Architecture and Hierarchy